mrmilu/front_web_mrmilu/README.md

 }
 ```

 Finally, publish the new package to `yalc`.
-For this enter to the package dir and run
+To accomplish this go to the package dir and run
 the following command

 ```shell